Samagra-Development/docs/docs/Form Management Module.md

 ### 2.3 Giving Storage Permissions

+2.3.1	<heading>

-2.3.1	Integrating the ODK Module in your app project, would reqire to add certain user permissions.
+Integrating the ODK Module in your app project, would reqire to add certain user permissions.
 Add the following snippet in your AndroidManifest.xml

     ```
     `<uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
     ```

+2.3.2	<heading>

-2.3.2	In order to set up ODK, in your app, you will have to give Storage permissions.
+In order to set up ODK, in your app, you will have to give Storage permissions.
 If not already incorporated you can incorporate this code in your main app module.

 ```
 /** Request the storage permissions which is